-Termination by the Resident Prior to Occupancy - The resident may terminate the agreement prior to moving into the CCRC for any reason at any time before moving into the CCRC by giving written notice.
-The application fee will be refundable at termination, except for costs or other charges that the resident and the CCRC agree in advance are non-refundable.
+Termination by the Resident Prior to Occupancy - The resident may terminate the Residency Agreement prior to moving into the CCRC for any reason at any time by giving written notice.
+The community fee will be refundable at termination, except for costs or other charges that the resident and the CCRC agree in advance are non-refundable.

-Termination by the Resident After Occupancy - The resident may terminate the agreement after moving into the CCRC by giving 30 days prior written notice of termination, which shall be effective and irrevocable upon delivery.
-If the resident terminates the agreement prior to the expiration of the initial term or renewal term, then the resident will be obligated to pay the monthly fee throughout the remainder of the term until the later of (i) removal of possessions from the apartment and key return to administration or (ii) re-occupancy of the apartment by a new resident.
+Termination by the Resident After Occupancy - The resident may terminate the Residency Agreement after moving into the CCRC by giving a 30-day prior written notice of termination, which shall be effective and irrevocable upon delivery.
+If the resident terminates the Residency Agreement prior to the expiration of the initial term or renewal term, then the resident will be obligated to pay the monthly fee throughout the remainder of the term until the later of (i) removal of possessions from the apartment and key return to administration or (ii) re-occupancy of the apartment by a new resident.

-The agreement will automatically terminate upon death of the resident (unless there is a surviving joint resident) and a personal representative will have 30 days from the day of death to remove personal property from the apartment.
+The Residency Agreement will automatically terminate upon death of the resident (unless there is a surviving joint resident) and a personal representative will have 30 days from the day of death to remove personal property from the apartment.
 The resident's estate will be obligated to pay the monthly fee until the removal of possessions from the apartment and key return to administration.

-Termination by the Company - The CCRC may terminate the agreement for just cause.
-Just cause includes (i) breach of agreement; (ii) misrepresenting information in admission process; or (iii) failure to pay any charges.
+Termination by the Company - The CCRC may terminate the Residency Agreement for just cause.
+Just cause includes (i) breach of agreement; (ii) misrepresenting information in admission process; (iii) failure to pay any charges; (iv) resident becomes infected with dangerous or contagious disease; and (v) a major change in physical or medical condition that cannot be cared for or is beyond the limits of the CCRC's license.